 Clean Air – Noun.
-When a car is running in first place it is said to be running in 'clean air' because there is no one in front of them to alter the direction of the air.
-The cars are tested extensively in wind tunnels by the teams and as a result are designed to run best under these circumstances.
+When a car is running in first place, it is said to be running in 'clean air' because there is no one in front of them to alter the direction of the air.
+The cars are tested extensively in wind tunnels by the teams and as a result, are designed to run best under these circumstances.
 A car in clean air is usually more difficult to pass.
 The faster a track's average speed, the more important clean air is to success.

 Dirty Air – Noun.
 The opposite of clean air, dirty air occurs when several cars are running within a limited area on the track.
-The different cars each have their own effect on the air and the various currents result in a racecar that is more difficult to handle.
+The different cars each have their own effect on the air, and the various currents result in a racecar that is more difficult to handle.

 Downforce – Noun.
 Downforce is the result of high-speed air pushing the back of the car down into the track.
 It is accentuated by a vertical spoiler at the back of a car that re-directs air that originally ran horizontally over the trunk of the car.
 Downforce makes a car easier to handle for the driver because it makes the car more responsive to steering without encouraging the car to spin.

 Drafting – Verb.
 Drafting occurs when one car drives within a few feet of the car in front of it.
-Primarily done at the Daytona and Talladega racetracks, when cars run close enough the second car in line can go faster than normal because the car in front is eliminating wind resistance for both cars.
+Primarily done at the Daytona and Talladega racetracks, when cars run close enough, the second car in line can go faster than normal because the car in front is eliminating wind resistance for both cars.

 Draft, The – Noun.
 Also known as the pack.
 Used to describe a large group of cars running together, enabling the entire group of cars to go faster than they might otherwise be able to go.
-Cars that lose contact of the draft at Daytona or Talladega often fall far behind and have difficulty contending for the win.
+Cars that lose contact with the draft at Daytona or Talladega often fall far behind and have difficulty contending for the win.

 Restrictor Plate – Noun.
-A metal part used to limit the amount of air able to enter the engine that results in lower total horsepower and a reduced engine response at higher speeds.
+A metal part used to limit the amount of air able to enter the engine that results in lower total horsepower and reduced engine response at higher speeds.
 Used at Daytona and Talladega to prevent cars from achieving speeds over 200mph, restrictor plates result in the need for cars to draft off of one another to achieve higher speeds.

 Pit Road Terms